 IPOH DAY TRIP 怡保一日游

-Please noted that I won't appear on the photo that I'm taken because I want you guys focus on the places and activities instead of me.
+Please note that I won't appear in the photos because I want you all to focus on the places and activities rather than me.
 Lol.
-So when I mentioned Ipoh, what is the first thing that pop out in your mind?
-When I was first came to KL, most of my KL friends(especially guys) told me that Ipoh got many "leng lui"(pretty girls) and delicious foods.
+So when I mentioned Ipoh, what was the first thing that came to your mind?
+When I first came to KL, most of my KL friends, especially the guys, told me that Ipoh has many leng lui (pretty girls) and delicious food.
 Hahaha.
-Nope, I'm not gonna admit I'm a pretty girl but I'm still proud to say I'm an Ipohian.
+Well, I'm not going to claim that I'm a pretty girl, but I'm still proud to say I'm an Ipohian, and indeed, we have many delicious foods here!

 Nam Heong